ElevatorPitchEssentials.com > Elevator Pitch 101

 Just Get a Conversation Started

 One reason why so many people deliver completely ineffective elevator pitches is they don’t understand the purpose of an elevator pitch.
 They act like the purpose of an elevator pitch is to close the deal while in truth the purpose of an elevator pitch is to just interest the audience in continuing to talk.
-No more, and no less.

 The Nine C’s of an Effective